 Are you moving from Joliet?
 Do you just want to organize your life so you can live happier?
+Maybe it’s just time for a good summer cleaning.
 Either way, are you panicking at the prospect of cleaning out your home?
 No worries.
 It can be done smoothly IF you have a plan in mind.
 First, you’ll have to book a dumpster rental so you have a receptacle to place all the junk you want to get rid of.

 Next, heed these tips for cleaning out your Joliet home.

 Work in Reverse

 Instead of thinking about what you would throw out, think about what you would keep.
 Think of it this way: if your house burned down and you lost everything, what you would replace as soon as your homeowner’s check was cashed?
 Make a list of the things you can’t live without – the really important things.

 Don’t do this at home, though, or you’ll be tempted to look around and get caught up in sentimentalities.
 Do it from the library or coffee shop, somewhere where you can really concentrate and make an objective list.
 Don’t worry about specifics like model numbers.
 Jot down anything you would spend money on a second time to replace if it were lost.

 Remember, de-cluttering is not a sprint, it’s a marathon.
 You won’t be able to clean out your home in one day, so don’t even attempt it.
 Make a plan and target specific areas where you want to declutter, clean up, and organize, and then stick to it.
 Start with one room for one 30-minute burst, followed by a half hour break and then another half-hour burst.